HOW DOES A WE WORK?

 - Complete Withdrawal

-Since the reasons for a WE request are likely to have a pervasive influence on a student’s academic performance, they will typically affect all the courses in which a student is enrolled.
+Since the reasons for a WE request are likely to have a deep influence on a student’s academic performance, they will typically affect all the courses in which a student is enrolled.
 For this reason, most WE requests are for a complete withdrawal from all courses in a term.

 - Selective Withdrawal